 - This ‘tenting’ behavior is typical of worms called a ‘leaftier’, pronounced ‘leaf-tyer’.

-- Tiny round little pellets, bug frass (poo), inside those glued leaves.
+- Tiny round little pellets, bug frass (poo), scattered on the leaves.

 Simple Chemical Free Options to Eliminate Delphinium Worms: